patractlabs/redspot/README.md

 https://patractlabs.github.io/substrate-contracts-book/en/redspot/introduction/

+## How to run examples

+1. First you need to install the dependencies in the redspot root directory `yarn`
+2. Compile the code `yarn build`
+3. Go to the examples directory, e.g. `cd examples/erc20`
+4. Install the dependencies in the current directory `yarn`
+5. In the `examples/erc20` directory, you can invoke the redspot commands normally.
+For example: `npx redspot`

 ## License

 This project is forked from [hardhat](https://github.com/nomiclabs/hardhat), and just base on the `hardhat-core` part then modify it under MIT license. (not include Hardhat Network, "sample-project/" and others which is under NOMIC LABS DEVELOPER LICENSE AGREEMENT and Unlicense, more details refer to [hardhat LICENSE](https://github.com/nomiclabs/hardhat/blob/master/packages/hardhat-core/LICENSE))